Dr. Dre Presents: The Aftermath: Background

 Dre's scarce vocals, newly critiquing gangsta rap, marked Dre's reemergence after his departure from Death Row Records in March 1996, where Dre himself had propelled gangsta rap into the mainstream.
-(Dre had co-founded Death Row Records in 1991 amid his embattled split from Ruthless Records and its pioneering, gangsta rap group N.W.A.)
+Dre had co-founded Death Row Records in 1991 amid his embattled split from Ruthless Records and its pioneering gangsta rap group N.W.A.

-The 1996 album's first single, "East Coast/West Coast Killas", features prominent rappers from California and New York rebuking rap's recently ugly East–West "war."
+The 1996 album's first single, "East Coast/West Coast Killas", features prominent rappers from California and New York rebuking rap's recently ugly East–West "war".
 Dre participates himself on the chorus and the music video features a cameo appearance by Southern rapper, Scarface.
-The second single, a Dre solo, is the only track with Dre as main vocalist, "Been There, Done That."
+The second single, a Dre solo, is the only track with Dre as the main vocalist, "Been There, Done That".

 Critical reception

 A platinum seller, the album peaked at #6 on the Billboard 200 and at #3 on the Top R&B/Hip Hop-Albums charts.
-Nonetheless, quite unlike Dre's prior album—The Chronic, released in December 1992 as Dre's debut solo album and Death Row Records' first album—Dre's new offering, not a standout, received mixed reviews and lukewarm appraisals.
+Nonetheless, quite unlike Dre's prior album—The Chronic, released in December 1992 as Dre's debut solo album and Death Row Records' first album—Dre's new offering, not a standout, received mixed reviews and mediocre appraisals.